 Therapy isn’t on anyone’s bucket list; it’s

 your own solution or direction.

 To use a cliché (which we would normally try to avoid), we will meet you where you are at.
 What does that actually mean for clients at Reframed?
 It means we listen and appreciate your expertise about you and your life.
 We believe that you know, either off the top of your head or deep down and yet to be discovered, what you want and need from therapy.
-Whether it is a few sessions to help you achieve an identified goal or create a plan to reach your potential or it requires more digging to get to the root of your struggle and determine the solution to move forward in the direction you want your life to go, we will be your partner!
+Whether it is a few sessions to help you achieve an identified goal, creating a plan to reach your potential, or digging to get to the root of your struggle – our south Edmonton psychologists will help determine the solution to move forward.
+We’ll be your partner to help move you in the direction you want your life to go.

 Let Reframed be your partner in therapy to help you solve your problems.

-We believe change is hard, tricky, frustrating and totally possible!
+We believe change is hard, frustrating, and totally possible!